-Why are family rules important?

-- Child understands what behaviours are acceptable - Helps a child learn the difference between acceptable and unacceptable behaviours - Encourages the child to make choices about their behaviour & to learn from their mistakes - Models prosocial skills - Prepares the child for life!
+- Why are family rules important? - Child understands what behaviours are acceptable - Helps a child learn the difference between acceptable and unacceptable behaviours - Encourages the child to make choices about their behaviour & to learn from their mistakes - Models prosocial skills - Prepares the child for life!

-Family rules that promote school success
+Family rules that promote school sucess

-- Appropriate bed times Sleep matters! - Reduced screen time no screens in bedrooms ? - Rules about what is being watched on screens. - We all eat breakfast. - ▶ We read our school book every day for 5 minutes. - ▶ We play together for 10 minutes every day. - Have a regular routine after school e.g snack , home work /reading, play , activity
+- Appropriate bed times Sleep matters! - ▶ Reduced screen time no screens in bedrooms? - ▶ Rules about what is being watched on screens. - ▶ We all eat breakfast. - ▶ We read our school book every day for 5 minutes. - ▶ We play together for 10 minutes every day. - Others?